daytonn/shortbus/README.md

 ShortBus
 ========

 `ShortBus` is a dead simple javascript event bus.
 Weighing in at about 1kb it's a very lightweight event system library.
+The uncompressed and commented library can be found [here](https://raw.github.com/daytonn/shortbus/master/src/shortbus.js).

 Installation
 ------------